aws-powertools/powertools-lambda-typescript/docs/utilities/parser.md

 We recommend to use the types provided by the parser utility.

 ## Error handling
-We don't have any error handling in the utility and propagate all errors from zod, which are thrown as `ZodError`.
+We don't have any error handling in the utility and propagate all errors from Zod, which are thrown as `ZodError`.